glimpse-protocol/docs/sections/getting-started.md

 ### Testing

 And that's it, 🥳 However, just to be safe, it's always a good idea to test.
 It may take a few minutes for the line item to go live.
-Once it does, you can enable debugging by running `localStorage.debug="glimpse*"` and should see the following process on a page:
+Once it does, you can enable debugging by running `localStorage.debug="zero*"` and should see the following process on a page:

 1. On the first load zero.js realises it has no targeting loaded and passes all units through to your `runActions` setup.
 2. In the background zero.js will fetch targeting information from our servers and save it to the local storage key `gp_zjs_config`.